-Financial Conduct Authority (FCA) Regulated.
+Financial Conduct Authority – (FCA) Regulated.

 Thumbs Down Points for RateSetter

-Exit Fees in Longer Term Portfolios – this can be seen as a bit of a negative, but where else can you get almost 6% and still be able to get out in an emergency?
+Exit Fees in Longer Term Portfolios – this can be seen as a bit of a negative, but where else can you get around 6% and still be able to get out in an emergency?

-Unsecured Loans – many (but not all) of the RateSetter loans are unsecured loans given to individuals or businesses, so if things were to go bad, you don’t have any collateral.
+Unsecured Loans – many (but not all) of the RateSetter loans are unsecured loans given to individuals or businesses.
+So if things were to go bad, you don’t have any collateral.
 In theory the Provision Fund should take care of defaults, so this shouldn’t matter.
 In practice though, no one will no how this works until we go though another financial crisis.

 Risk Factor – 2/10 – Low

-In most market conditions this is irrelevant because of their provision fund, but in a severe recession it could come in to play as it is much more difficult to collect on unsecured loans if the provision fund were to become depleted.
+In most market conditions this is irrelevant because of their provision fund.
+However in a severe recession it could come in to play as it is much more difficult to collect on unsecured loans if the provision fund were to become depleted.

 Who Can Invest with RateSetter?